fieldtrip/website/about.md

 layout: default
 ---

-FieldTrip is being developed and maintained by a team of researchers at the [Donders Institute for Brain, Cognition and Behaviour](http://www.ru.nl/donders) in collaboration with many researchers over the world.

 ## Contact

+FieldTrip is being developed and maintained by a team of researchers at the [Donders Institute for Brain, Cognition and Behaviour](http://www.ru.nl/donders), led by Robert Oostenveld and Jan-Mathijs Schoffelen, in collaboration with many researchers over the world.

 If you have questions about the **use of FieldTrip**, you should post them on the [email discussion list](/discussion_list).